Bitcoin did a split and holders are twice as rich! Don’t you wish you were them?

 Now, the reality.
 No one has to know how big the pool of cash supporting BTC is for it to crash.
 There doesn’t have to be any giant, bitter crisis, with people running around the streets waving their arms in the air, and swan-dives off tall buildings.

-Anyone wanting to cash out, has to go find a DEALER or PURCHASER.
-Let’s say a seller goes to his friendly neighborhood BTC dealer, and flashes his “Bitcoin wallet” around like a real pro.
+Anyone wanting to cash out, has to go find a dealer or purchaser.
+Let’s say a seller goes to his friendly neighborhood BTC dealer, and flashes his “Bitcoin wallet” like a real pro.
 Well, the dealer — any given dealer — knows how many people have been in to buy, and to sell, and he probably has sources to keep tabs on how things are flowing at other dealers, as well.

 It’s funny how this works, but if the dealer sees he’s paying out more than is coming in, it’s suddenly time for a computer “system issue.”
 Those crazy, buggy, virus-prone computers.
 Maybe it’s a crash, a forced upgrade, network congestion, what have you, but he just can’t redeem your bitcoin today.
 Maybe tomorrow, if you want to check back.
 Things are bound to be fixed by then…